Pages

 To me, all of the amazing 31 stages of prenatal life are precious

 Most evangelicals in the US today are known as strongly anti-abortion.
-But this hasn’t always been the case.
+For better or for worse, this hasn’t always been the case.

-Fifty years ago it was mostly Roman Catholics who were militantly opposed to ending a pregnancy, appealing to church tradition going all the way back to the Didachea first century document which states, ”Do not murder; do not commit adultery; do not corrupt boys; do not fornicate; do not steal; do not practice magic; do not go in for sorcery; (and) do not murder a child by abortion or kill a newborn infant.”
+Fifty years ago it was mostly Roman Catholics who were militantly opposed to ending a pregnancy, appealing to church tradition going all the way back to the Didachea first century document which states, "You shall not murder.
+You shall not commit adultery.
+You shall not seduce boys.
+You shall not commit fornication.
+You shall not steal.
+You shall not practice magic.
+You shall not use potions.
+You shall not procure [an] abortion, nor destroy a newborn child.
+(Didache 2:1-2, CA 70 AD)

 But prior to the right wing political push that followed the Roe v.
 Wade Supreme Court decision in 1973, most conservative Protestants in the US either had little to say on the subject or actually defended the right of a woman to choose.